cxplonka/desktop-search/README.md

 # desktop-search - [![Build Status](https://travis-ci.org/cxplonka/desktop-search.svg?branch=master)](https://travis-ci.org/cxplonka/desktop-search)

+A powerful, hierarchical desktop search engine based on swing and lucene.​​
+* Query-tree based search
+* Full control over search results
+* Different views for the result (globe rendering, list and grid view)
+* Support all kind of documents and images

 Please note that this an experimental program to test different kinds of information retrieval and handling of different kind of data.